albertyusun/albertyusun.github.io/README.md

 Welcome to my resume website repository!
 My website is https://albertyusun.com.

 ### Sources:
-I've used GitHub/MIT's personal website template, which you can find at https://github.com/github/personal-website.
+I started with GitHub/MIT's personal website template, but I have been working to completely rehaul the template.
+You can find the original template at https://github.com/github/personal-website.

-I'm working to completely overhaul this website in efforts to learn HTML, CSS, and Jekyll.